AitorVelez/AudioBible_Research/index.md

 **Check out those websites for quality free sounds:**

 There are a lot of websites that provide good sound effects, but if you want specific audio samples and tunes the study will have to spend some money in those.
+Two reccomended websites:

+[Incompetech](https://incompetech.com/music/royalty-free/collections.php): On this website there's an extensive list of tunes with different generes that you can use in your projects for free.
+Soundtracks are arranged in thematic collections to make it easier for you to find tracks that work well with one another.

+[Pixel Prospector](http://www.pixelprospector.com/the-big-list-of-royalty-free-music-and-sounds-free-edition/):Is another website that has a long list of royalty free music and souind effects.

 **Embrace sound yourself:**

 **Focus on what’s essential, the gameplay:**